Piedmont, California: Education

-Elementary and secondary students (PK-12) residing in Piedmont, children of City of Piedmont employees, and children of Piedmont Unified School District employees are eligible to attend schools within the Piedmont Unified School District.
-The district, coinciding with the municipal boundaries, includes three elementary schools (Havens, Beach, and Wildwood), one middle school (Piedmont Middle School), and two high schools—one larger (Piedmont High School), and one smaller, alternative high school, Millennium High School.
-A very high percentage of Piedmont High School graduates are accepted to 4-year undergraduate programs.
-Many graduates continue their post-secondary education at very prestigious and competitive public and private colleges and universities.
+Piedmont Unified School District includes three elementary schools (Havens, Beach, and Wildwood), one middle school (Piedmont Middle School), and two high schools—one larger (Piedmont High School), and one smaller, alternative high school, Millennium High School.

-The Piedmont Unified School District currently ranks #68 of 756 districts in the state of California according to one statistical analysis of California public education.

 Piedmont voters have approved several local bond measures earmarked for maintaining and/or improving PUSD's educational facilities.
 For instance, Witter Field, PUSD's sports complex, was rebuilt between 1996 and 1999.
 The city-owned field adjacent to Beach Elementary School was resurfaced with natural cork-based artificial turf in early 2015.
 The PUSD-owned artificial turf field at Havens Elementary School (Becker Playfield) was placed in 2010.

 Most recently, with the passage of Measure E in 2006, voters authorized the Piedmont Unified School District to issue up to $56 million in bonds to improve Piedmont public school buildings to reduce dangers from earthquakes, eliminate major collapse risks, and to meet or exceed all current state and federal seismic safety standards.

 In addition to the public bond measures approved for PUSD facility upgrades and modernization, Piedmont voters have quadrennially approved, since 1980, a supplemental parcel tax (collected annually) which accounts for a very significant portion of PUSD's basic operational budget.
 In 2005, two measures were approved by voters, one of which renewed the basic school district parcel tax, paying for 21% of the district's budget, and another which added an incremental amount, short-term, to compensate for reduced funding from mainly state, and some federal, sources.
 Piedmont's most recent school support tax, Measure A, was again approved by 88% of Piedmont voters in 2012.
 Due to further reductions in state education budgets during the Great Recession (2007-2009), state diversions from local school property tax allocations since 2004, and shifting of state financial responsibilities onto local school districts, Piedmont's local school parcel tax now represents 30% of PUSD's annual operating budget.

 Piedmont High School hosts the annual Leonard J. Waxdeck Bird Calling Contest every spring; the top three winners used to appear on the Late Show with David Letterman and perform their bird calls.

 The Piedmont Educational Foundation awards a number of grants for academic innovation in Piedmont schools each year, and provides a source of operational funding for the PUSD through its Endowment Fund which reached $6 million in 2015.